-You always notice that the free software proponents always talk about the “user” the rights that should be given to the user to have complete authority over his / her system.
+You always notice that the free software proponents always talk about the “user”.
+The user’s rights and freedoms to have complete authority over his / her system.
 I agree with this completely.

 However the idea of free software isn’t clear on how it benefits the developer.
 What about the developer?
-I noticed that nothing is mentioned about developers and there rights.
-Maybe it is mentioned in the fine print of the GPL, but you want any shortened version, I haven’t come across it.
+I noticed that nothing is mentioned about developers and their rights.
+Maybe it is mentioned in the fine print of the GPL, but if you want any shortened version, I haven’t come across it.

 This certainly accounts for the many open source projects currently out there; asking for donations and receiving pretty much pennies for software that in the practical sense is worth millions.
 If there is anyone who can shed some light on it, comment below.
 I would happy to hear your feedback.
 I’m not an expert of such matters and I would like to learn about it.

 However at the same time, the Linux community needs to understand that not everyone can operate in that form.
 Can’t judge people or user for the choices in what operating system they make.
 Most people in the world are not into customizing their system or complete control or spying etc. If a government entity wants to spy on its people, it will find a way to do so; with or without the use of technology.
 Most users just want to switch their systems on and get their job done.
 Same with the phones.
 That is the reason that the iPhone still sells.
 It just works and gets the job done.
 Not the best.
 But it gets it done.

 Another issue that Linux has is in application support.
 There are great apps on Linux, but most aren’t nearly as good as their proprietary counterparts.
 There isn’t really a replacement for Photoshop.
 Yes, you can do basic photo manipulation with quite a few apps, but having Tried many of them, I think they have a long way to go.
 LibreOffice is great, but still does not feel as full featured or as premium as MS Office or Pages.